yammer/tenacity/README.md

 *It is possible to create multiple circuit-breakers that leverage a single threadpool, but for simplicity we are not allowing that type of configuration.*

-How to add to your Dropwizard Service
+How to add Tenacity to your Dropwizard Service
 ----------

 1. To leverage within dropwizard first at the following to your `pom.xml`: